A Tale of Two Cities

 “We’re raising peoples’ cost of buying a pack of cigarettes, but they’re trying to quit," noted Ray Suarez of the 31st precinct.
 "They’re going to go to vaping and we’re going to limit that, too.
 At what point do we stop regulating peoples’ lives and making the excuse of safety when we have no documentation to prove this is even a safety hazard and we have no way of enforcing it?”

-“We’re trying to protect a set of people don’t need protection," added the first precinct's Joe Moreno.
-"I don’t see why we need to protect people from something I can when I make my tea in the morning.
+“We’re trying to protect a set of people [who] don’t need protection," added the first precinct's Joe Moreno.
+"I don’t see why we need to protect people from something I can [create] when I make my tea in the morning.
 I have no problem with my 10-year-old daughter being in the kitchen when that happens,”

 Why are Chicago's City Council members so much more sensible than New York's?
 Do the waters of Lake Michigan contain vitamins that enhance brain function?
 Could those waters be pumped back toward the Hudson?